Enable sensitivity labels for Office files in SharePoint and OneDrive

 Enable built-in labeling for supported Office files in SharePoint and OneDrive so that users can apply your sensitivity labels in Office for the web.
 When this feature is enabled, users see the Sensitivity button on the ribbon so they can apply labels, and see any applied label name on the status bar.

 Now rolling out in preview: For SharePoint, users can also see and apply sensitivity labels from the details pane.
 This method is also available from the Files tab in Teams.

-After you enable sensitivity labels for Office files in SharePoint and OneDrive, for new and changed files that have a sensitivity label that applies encryption with a cloud-based key (and doesn't use Double Key Encryption):
+After you enable sensitivity labels for these files in SharePoint and OneDrive, for new and changed files that have a sensitivity label that applies encryption with a cloud-based key (and doesn't use Double Key Encryption:

-For Word, Excel, and PowerPoint files, SharePoint and OneDrive recognize the label and can now process the contents of the encrypted file.
+For Word, Excel, and PowerPoint files, and uploaded PDF files, SharePoint and OneDrive recognize the label and can now process the contents of the encrypted file.

 When users download or access these files from SharePoint or OneDrive, the sensitivity label and any encryption settings from the label are enforced and remain with the file, wherever it is stored.
 Ensure you provide user guidance to use only labels to protect documents.
 For more information, see Information Rights Management (IRM) options and sensitivity labels.

 When users upload labeled and encrypted files to SharePoint or OneDrive, they must have at least view rights to those files.
 For example, they can open the files outside SharePoint.
 If they don't have this minimum usage right, the upload is successful but the service doesn't recognize the label and can't process the file contents.

 Use Office for the web (Word, Excel, PowerPoint) to open and edit Office files that have sensitivity labels that apply encryption.
 The permissions that were assigned with the encryption are enforced.
 You can also use auto-labeling for these documents.

 External users can access documents that are labeled with encryption by using guest accounts.
 For more information, see Support for external users and labeled content.